Find Affordable College Courses

 420 Yearly Graduations

 The 4th most popular school in the country for teaching students with disabilities majors who are seeking their master's degree is Western Governors University.
 Roughly 147,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $7,162 per year, while in-state graduate students, on average, pay $7,500 per year.
-The teaching students with disabilities program at Western Governors University awarded 420 master's degrees during the 2020-2021 school year.
-Of these students, 86% were women and 9% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $7,710 per year, while in-state graduate students, on average, pay $8,302 per year.
+During the most recent year for which we have data, 420 people received their master's degree in teaching students with disabilities from WGU.
+About 82% of this group were women, and 19% were students from an underrepresented racial-ethnic group.

 #5